mikayp1967/kubernetes/my_jenkins/README.md

 - Add PVC to deployment - DONE
 - Add Init Container to deployment to configure persistent volume permissions - DONE
-- Tolerations to run it on CP - Pushing now to save changes, fails on master node cos of disk issues.
+- Tolerations to run it on CP - DONE
 - External service IP address